tjhorner/upsy-desky-docs/docs/reference/entities.md

 These buttons are used to set a preset height on your desk's control box.
 It is the same as pressing "M", then the corresponding preset on the physical keypad.

+### Re-Detect Decoder

+This button is used to re-detect the decoder variant that will be used to decode the height from the control box.
+If you are having trouble with the desk height entity, you may want to try this button.

+You can read more about decoders [here](../configuration/decoders/index.md).

 ### Restart

 This button is used to restart the Upsy Desky unit, for example if you have changed a configuration that requires a restart.